 Remember that vacuum tubes may be quite hot during operation.
 Protect your fingers during tube replacement.
-The VT-12 should be turned off before removing tubes.
+The preamplifier should be turned off before removing tubes.
 Allow at least one minute for the filter capacitors to discharge before tube removal or insertion.
-Use a lintfree cloth or paper towel to avoid direct contact between any part of the tube and your fingers.